raphaelpg/ProjectA/README.md

 Three Metamask accounts are used:
 	Account #1: owner of the App
 	Account #2: the owner of ALY ERC-20 tokens
-	Account #3: the owner of DAI (ERC-20 tokens in this example)
+	Account #3: the owner of DAI ERC-20 tokens

 Important: after changing account in Metamask, refresh the browser for the change to be considered.